gatientielemans/Internship-bachelorthesis/README.md

 To exclude singleton transfrags (transcribed fragments), we changed ‘min-frags-per-transfrag’ from 10 to 2 in program coding.
 All the other Cufflinks parameters were retained as default.
 ]

+Tuesday 11/02/2020 	|Presentation of a PhD student 	|

+The subject of the PhD student was on the property of essential oils to prevent the growth of bacteria.
+The presentation was done in Slovakian, so i didn't understood everything she said.
+I'll have to read her article, which can be freely accessed through google scholar.